uniquesnaha/rl-hack/README.md

 - **escalate** legally sensitive material (such as health data) rather than negligently disclosing it (breach of GDPR Art.
 9 / DPDP §8(5) security safeguards)
 - complete all of this within the statutory deadline (30 days under GDPR/UK GDPR)

-**PrivGuard-RL makes this multi-regime compliance workflow learnable for RL agents.** Instead of a toy dataset or proxy task, the benchmark directly models the decision pressure, asymmetric penalties, and sequential workflow gates that practitioners face in production — across EU, UK, and Indian regulatory contexts.
+**AutoDSAR makes this multi-regime compliance workflow learnable for RL agents.** Instead of a toy dataset or proxy task, the benchmark directly models the decision pressure, asymmetric penalties, and sequential workflow gates that practitioners face in production — across EU, UK, and Indian regulatory contexts.

 ---